hantsy/spring-reactive-sample/docs/data-r2dbc.md

 }
 ```

-As you see, similar with the `Repository` working in other Spring Data projects, it also supports custom `@Query`  on method.
+As you see, similar to the `Repository` working in other Spring Data projects, it also supports custom `@Query`  on method.
 But there is a limitation in the current 1.0.0 version of Spring Data R2dbc , the query derivation is not support, if you want to customize the query, the `@Query` is a must.

 Next, let's create a `@RestController` to expose simple CRUD endpoints for Post.